Garry Tonon

 Garry Lee Tonon (born September 12, 1991) is an American submission grappler and mixed martial artist.
 He is a five-time Eddie Bravo Invitational champion, and has won titles at ADCC submission wrestling championship, IBJJF World and Pan American championships.

-He is known for his use of leglocks in submission-only grappling matches, and is a former member of the "Danaher Death Squad," a grappling team that was led by John Danaher at Renzo Gracie Academy.
+He is known for his use of leglocks in submission-only grappling matches, and is a former member of the Danaher Death Squad, a grappling team that was led by John Danaher at Renzo Gracie Academy.

 While he still maintains a consistent submission grappling training schedule, since his debut in early 2018 Tonon has focused primarily on training and competing in professional mixed martial arts competition.
-He is an active fighter for the Singapore-based mixed martial arts promotion ONE Championship.
-He officially signed with the organization in October 2017.
-As of October 6, 2022, he is ranked #5 in the ONE Featherweight rankings.

-Tonon has background in folkstyle wrestling, and is also a black belt in BJJ under Tom DeBlass & Ricardo Almeida, and is the head instructor of Brunswick BJJ in South Brunswick, New Jersey.
+Tonon has background in folkstyle wrestling, holds a black belt in Brazilian jiu-jitsu under Tom DeBlass & Ricardo Almeida, and is the head instructor of Garry Tonon Jiu Jitsu in East Brunswick, New Jersey.

 Early life

 As a child, Tonon was identified as having ADHD by his mother, an employee of a non-profit organization for children with special needs.
 Tonon had his first introduction to grappling when he joined the wrestling team at his school in 5th grade.
 Tonon continued to wrestle for several more years, through his freshman year of high school.
 Tonon has credited wrestling & martial arts with helping him to cope with his ADHD, and partially attributes his particular style of grappling to the disorder.
-Tonon would also be later diagnosed with alopecia areata, a non-life threatening condition in which hair is lost from some or all areas of the body.
+Tonon would also be later diagnosed with alopecia areata, a non-life-threatening condition in which hair is lost from some or all areas of the body.
 He attended Lacey Township High School in Lacey Township, New Jersey, where he later graduated in 2009.

 At age 14, a friend decided to bring Tonon to a local jiu-jitsu tournament, which interested Tonon.
 He soon began taking classes at his friend's jiu-jitsu academy, but lost interest after several months due to the school's focus on mixed martial arts, as opposed to jiu-jitsu.
 Shortly after leaving that school, Tonon found an advertisement for Tom DeBlass' academy, Ocean County Brazilian Jiu-Jitsu, and decided to continue his training there.
 While still attending high school, Tonon would consistently attend two classes per day at DeBlass' academy.
 DeBlass, noticing Tonon's interest in the sport, began bringing Tonon to Ricardo Almeida's academy for additional training.